Dr. Craig J Anderson

 My PhD from Cardiff University was in the field of ecotoxicology, whereby I focussed on a systems biology overview of the effects of arsenic exposure on invertebrate populations.
-Specialisation in population genetics allowed me to focus on adaptation and gene flow in an agricultural pest species at CSIRO in Canberra, under a prestigious OCE fellowship.
+Specialisation in population genetics allowed me to focus on adaptation and gene flow in an agricultural pest species while at CSIRO in Canberra, under a prestigious OCE fellowship.

-During these roles, I cultivated an interest in the variability of mutation rate across the genome and as such am using cancer as a model to define novel insights into mutational heterogeneity and their role in adaptation.
+During these roles, I cultivated an interest in the variability of mutation rate across the genome and as such am using cancer as a model to define novel insights into mutational heterogeneity and its role in adaptation.

 First (Hons) BSc Biological Sciences, Plymouth University, UK